-What are examples of DCAP election changes that are consistent with an event?
+What are examples of a DCAP election change that are consistent with an event?

 A DCAP election change permits special consistency allowances if the change is on account of and corresponds with a change in cost, coverage, or status event.